SamCurranBio/Sam-s-public-repo/README.md

-Collection of all tutorials, classes, kaggles and personal projects.
+Collection of all tutorials, classes, kaggles, and personal projects.
 Will exclude anything confidential for clients.